-In 2020, Asians comprised 1.5% of Ryan White HIV/AIDS Program (RWHAP) clients; Native Hawaiians/Pacific Islanders represented .2% of those receiving RWHAP services.
-In the U.S., about 2% of HIV diagnoses in 2019 were Asian, Native Hawaiin and other Pacific Islanders (CDC, 2022)
+In 2021, Asians and Native Hawaiian/Pacific Islanders each comprised less than 2% of Ryan White HIV/AIDS Program (RWHAP) clients (RWHAP Annual Client-Level Data Report, HRSA, 2022).
+In the U.S., about 2+% of HIV diagnoses in 2019 were Asian, Native Hawaiian, Pacific Islanders (CDC, 2022)

 Viral Suppression: Asian and Native Hawaiian/Pacific Islander RWHAP Clients